weifengliu-ssslab/Benchmark_SpTRSM_using_CSC/README.md

 - Data type

 1. The code supports both double precision and single precision SpTRSV and SpTRSM.
 Use ``make VALUE_TYPE=double`` for double precision or ``make VALUE_TYPE=float`` for single precision.
-Note that for older CUDA devices and SDKs, lines 16-31 of file `utils.h`should be uncommented for double precision support.
+(Note that for CUDA devices older than Pascal and CUDA SDKs older v8.0, lines 16-31 of file `utils.h` should be uncommented for double precision support.)

 <br><hr>
 <h3>AMD GPU (OpenCL 2.0) version</h3>